Sergiu P. Pașca: Teaching and public engagement

 At Stanford, Pașca teaches neural development and principles of drug discovery in neuroscience.
-Pașca is also the co-director of the CSHL Workshop on autism spectrum disorders.
+Pașca has also been the co-director of the CSHL Workshop on autism spectrum disorders.

 In 2022, he gave a TED talk at the Vancouver event describing the potential of human cellular models to understand disease.

+Field building and dissemination

+Pașca has contributed to multiple international, collaborative efforts aimed at establishing consensus on the nomenclature and classification of neural organoids and assembloids, defining quality and reproducibility standards, and outlining ethical considerations for research using human stem cell-based neuro-models.
+These initiatives helped provide a shared conceptual and methodological framework for a rapidly expanding field.

+He also helped establish the primary international conference focused on human neural development and 3D brain modeling, held at CSHL and co-organized with Guo-Li Ming.
+The meeting serves as a central forum for researchers working on human neural development, organoids, and assembloids.

+Through the Stanford Brain Organogenesis Center, Pașca has supported the broad dissemination of organoid and assembloid technologies by organizing free, hands-on training courses that attract students and researchers from around the world.
+Through close scientific interactions, laboratory visits, and open training initiatives, the Center has enabled hundreds of laboratories internationally to implement and adapt methods developed in his laboratory.

-Honors
+Honors and awards

 Pașca is a Chan Zuckerberg Initiative Ben Barres Investigator and a CZ BioHub Investigator.
 He was a New York Stem Cell Foundation Roberston Stem Cell Investigator.
 His researched activity gained him several awards: